Preprojective algebra structure on skew-group algebras: Acknowledgement

 \section{Acknowledgement}

 The results described in this article were obtained while the author was a Ph.D. student at the University of Toronto.
-The author wishes to thank his supervisor, Professor Ragnar-Olaf Buchweitz, for the numerous insights, suggestions, and the constant support throughout his Ph.D.
-The author also thanks Professor Osamu Iyama for discussing some of the results during his stay in Toronto.
-Finally, the author thanks his colleague Vincent G\'elinas for helpful comments on the first drafts of this paper.
+The author wishes to thank his supervisor, Ragnar-Olaf Buchweitz, for the numerous insights, suggestions, and the constant support throughout his Ph.D.
+The author also thanks Osamu Iyama for discussing some of the results during his stay in Toronto.
+Finally, the author thanks his colleague Vincent G\'elinas for his helpful comments on the first drafts of this paper, as well as Steffen Oppermann, Mads Hustad Sand\o y and Torkil Stai for their valuable inputs on later drafts.